 Compliance

-Why You Need Automation In Your Audit Preparation | anecdotes
+Why You Need Automation In Your Audit Preparation

 Esther Pinto

-Read why automation in your Compliance audit preparation is so important, with anecdotes
+Read why automation in your Compliance audit preparation is so important, with Anecdotes

 With nearly a decade in Information Security, I've prepared for just so many audits.
 And in my experience, it always started and ended with the same two feelings - exhaustion and frustration.